Almerc/almerc.github.io/_posts/2016-03-28-MiniGreenHouse.md

 #### Attaching the panels

 Again this requires more fun with plastic sheets , this time using a drill .
 It is well worth getting an old scrap of wood to place underneath the sheet whilst drilling through it.
 Again applying a bit of pressure , holding your breath and hoping for the best.
 Once the holes are drilled the sheet was screwed to the frame.
 I cut some other pieces of wood from some old ikea shelving to create a more flush and level bottom shelf.
-I attached the side panels directly to the front and back using the adhesive.
-This seemed to hold ok but if I find this fails from strong winds I'll strengthen by attaching to the bottom of the frame as well.
+I attached the side panels directly to the front and back using adhesive.
+This seems to hold ok but if I find this fails from strong winds, I'll strengthen by attaching to the bottom of the frame as well.

 ![Greenhouse]({{ site.baseurl }}/images/GreenHouse/DSC_0614.JPG "G3")